sr-bioin/plantWGS_NextFlow/README.md

-<h2>Nextflow pipeline for whole genome sequence analysis of Plant genome using PacBio </h2>
+<h2>Nextflow pipeline for whole genome sequence analysis of Plant genome using PacBio sequence </h2>

 <h3>Software used in the pipeline.</h3>